When did Peter Sagan last wear a standard team jersey? - Cycling Weekly

-Reigning world champion claimed the Slovakian national toad race title back from his elder brother this year
+Reigning world champion claimed the Slovakian national road race title back from his elder brother this year

 Peter Sagan (Bora-Hansgrohe) secured himself the Slovakian national road race champion’s jersey on Sunday, continuing the run of decorations which mean his last (non-time trial) race in a standard team jersey was the Tour de Suisse in 2011.